joereynolds/jn/README.md

 - Should be a config option for default edit style.
 Inline (on the terminal) or in your $EDITOR.
 Should also be able to override this with a flag

-### What language should we choose (ordered by preference)?

-- Chicken Scheme - Tempting... possibly.
-Good string handling, fast, testable, easy executables
-- Shell - Easiest install process ever, very well integrated with shell tools duh, but shell scripting hurts my soul
-- Lua - Compilation is a bit of a mare but is otherwise pretty good
-- TS - Don't like the tooling
-- Python - I know it well but I fancy a change and it's slow, no thanks
-- C - String handling is wank, no thanks

 ### Config

 The config file lives inside `$XDG_CONFIG_HOME/jn/`.